Wrap Up the Year with the Gift of Self-Compassion

 As the bongs of Big Ben draw nearer, Jools Holland gets ready to Hootenanny and Trafalgar Square gets ready to stream the alternative London ‘event’ (yep the fireworks alongside the river have been cancelled), I wonder if you’re breathing a sigh of relief because this incredibly challenging year is coming to an end?
 It might be that you are feeling that this last year hasn’t really been one where much has been ‘achieved’ or not so many memories have been made.

 I wonder how the lead up to Christmas feels for you?
-I think many of us may feel under more pressure to make the celebrations even more perfect because, let’s face it, last Christmas was probably not how we could ever had imagined it would be.
+I think many of us may feel under more pressure to make the celebrations even more perfect.
 And at the same time, the festive period can be tricky for people for all kinds of reasons.
 Even just being out of our normal routines and spending a lot of time with people we love dearly (but in small doses) can be hard work sometimes, and if we have experienced a bereavement or loss, have social anxiety, an eating disorder or any other issue, it can be that much harder – especially if we are keeping our brave/jolly mask on the whole time.

 Same old, same old?